navit-gps/navit/README.md

 destination point.
 The value represents the estimated time needed to pass this distance.

-Now the point with the lowest value is choosen using the Fibonacci heap and a value is assigned to connected points whos are unevaluated or whos current value ist greater than the new one.
+Now the point with the lowest value is chosen using the Fibonacci heap and a value is assigned to connected points whos are unevaluated or whos current value ist greater than the new one.